paperManu/splash/README.md

 ------------

 ### About
 Splash is a free (as in GPL) modular mapping software.
 Provided that the user creates a 3D model with UV mapping of the projection surface, Splash will take care of calibrating the videoprojectors (intrinsic and extrinsic parameters, blending and color), and feed them with the input video sources.
 Splash can handle multiple inputs, mapped on multiple 3D models, and has been tested with up to eight outputs on two graphic cards.
-It currently runs on a single computer but support for multiple computers mapping together is planned.
+It currently runs on a single computer but support for multiple computers is planned.

 Although Splash was primarily targeted toward fulldome mapping and has been extensively tested in this context, it can be used for virtually any surface provided that a 3D model of the geometry is available.
 Multiple fulldomes have been mapped, either by the authors of this software (two small dome (3m wide) with 4 projectors, a big one (20m wide) with 8 projectors) or by other teams.
 It has also been tested sucessfully as a more regular video-mapping software to project on buildings, or [onto moving objects](https://vimeo.com/268028595).